Uggah/YeOldeGrep/README.md

 When the process of building finishes, you should find the jar-file in the folder `target`

 ### How to use
-When the JRE is present and installed correctly you should be able to use the following command structure:
+When the JRE is present and installed correctly you should be able to use the following command structure (provided you are in the `target`-folder):

 `java -jar YeOldeGrep-0.1.jar <args>`